 CAST Centers also offers an outpatient treatment program suitable that you can customize.
 In this treatment program, you continue to live at home and go to work.
-You’ll visit our addiction treatment centers regularly and fit your treatment around home and work life.
+You’ll visit our treatment facility regularly within a schedule that accommodates home and work life.

 This program is also based on our unique CAM framework, but it’s more flexible.
-It includes therapy and lifestyle coaching, just like the residential program.
+It includes therapy and lifestyle coaching, just like the standard IOP/PHP program.

 Treatment Designed for Individuals

-In all CAST’s recovery programs, participants work with a treatment team to get the most out of their treatments.
-On your treatment team, you’ll have therapists to help you explore the issues that led you to substance abuse or addiction.
-Techniques include cognitive behavioral therapy.
-You can also discover tools to help you deal with issues relating to your drug and alcohol use.
+In all of CAST’s recovery programs, participants work with a treatment team to get the most out of their treatment experience.
+On your team, you will have therapists to help you explore the issues that led you to substance use or addiction.
+Relapse prevention techniques include cognitive behavioral therapy.
+You will discover tools to help you cope with issues relating to your drug and alcohol use and reduce relapse risk.
 A lifestyle coach is always on hand to help you learn essential life skills.

-Substance abuse and mental health issues often go hand-in-hand—called co-occurring disorders—and everyone has their own ways of working through them.
-Because of this, the substance abuse and addiction treatment program can be customized to meet your specific needs.
+Substance use and mental health problems often go hand-in-hand—called co-occurring disorders,everyone has different needs and priorities when working through them.
+Because of this, the treatment program can be customized to meet your specific needs.
 For instance, if you have anger management problems or a co-occurring mental health problem, such as anxiety, your treatment program can focus on these issues.
 This individual approach to treatment is vital.

-CAST’s substance abuse recovery programs require a minimum of four weeks’ commitment, but many people find they need to spend more time in the program.
-We encourage all our clients to stay in recovery for as long as they need to.
-We don't want anyone to feel pressured into rushing their recovery.
+CAST’s substance use recovery programs require a minimum of four weeks’ commitment, but many people find they need to spend more time in the program.
+We encourage all our clients to stay in treatment for as long as they need to.
 Recovery is a long-term goal that requires ongoing work, so we are here to help for as long as necessary.

 Recovery Will Challenge You and Change Your Life

 Working through addiction is a journey, and it can be a challenging one.
-But it’s also an incredibly important and worthwhile path to walk.
+But it’s also an incredibly important and worthwhile path.

 Your journey to empowered living starts at CAST Centers.
 If you’re ready, it can start today.